Sheet Pan Gnocchi with Burrata

 Can I use frozen gnocchi for this recipe?

 Unfortunately, frozen gnocchi won’t work for this recipe!
-Grab the gnocchi from the pasta aisle for best results.
+Grab the gnocchi from the pasta aisle for the best results.

 Is gnocchi gluten-free?